-There are a number of different types of ISAs and they all grow tax-free and are not taxed when withdrawn.
+There are a number of different types of ISAs and they all grow income and capital gains tax-free and are not taxed when withdrawn.

 Individuals may be able to reduce the income being taxed at these high rates of tax by taking advantage of the following:

-All UK residents are able to contribute up to £3,600 gross, £2,880 net per year regardless of age or income.
+All UK residents are able to contribute up to £3,600 gross, £2,880 net a year regardless of income.
+If aged over 75 then no tax relief is available.

 Individuals have their own investment entitlement and income tax relief is available which will reduce your tax liability.

-If the EIS or SEIS investment is held for more than three years any capital gains generated are exempt.
+If the EIS or SEIS investment is held for more than three years any capital gains generated are exempt from tax.

 Two separate £1,000 tax-free allowances are available; one for trading and miscellaneous income, and another for income from property.
 These allowances are designed to exempt modest amounts of income for example from sales on eBay, Amazon or Airbnb.